onthecodepath/iOS-Interview-Questions/README.md

 **I detected a typo or an incorrect answer to one of your questions**

 Great!
-Opening an issue or even making the changes yourself and making a pull request would be greatly appreciated!
+Opening or even making the changes yourself and making a pull request would be greatly appreciated!

 **Requesting questions to be answered and topics**